 For new players, keeping score isn’t easy.
 Watch this helpful video and play a few games with someone who knows how to keep score and it’ll become easy to keep score!

 Choosing a paddle has become increasingly complicated.
 There are so many shapes, sizes, materials and brands that it’s confusing for both beginner and advanced players.

 Expect to spend between $60 and $100 for a nice paddle.
 Paddles with the latest technology will cost between $150 and $250.
 Choose a paddle with a “USA Pickleball Approved” certification seal to ensure the paddle has passed basic quality control tests.

 Upstate Pickleball represents the greater Greenville, SC area.
 What started out as a few friends getting together to play Pickleball back in 2007 has blossomed into a very large and growing community.
-By the end of 2023, we will have over 100 dedicated public pickleball courts.
+By early 2024, we will have over 100 dedicated public pickleball courts.